omg1980/flutter_web_rendering_issue/README.md

-# Latest Flutter for Web Rendering issue
+# Flutter for Web Rendering versions issue

 ## Introduction
-It's reveled that flutter has memory leaks issue with the latest versions used on web
+It's appeared that flutter has memory leaks issue with the latest and previous versions deployed on web

 Chrome version: Version 132.0.6834.160 (Official Build) (arm64) Safari version: Version 18.2 (20620.1.16.11.8)